Reference guide

 Miscellaneous

-You can find the Help Button on every page of Setup Utility.
+You can find the Settings Button on every page of Setup Utility.

 It provides you with a menu showing different options directly related to the application itself, like Check for Updates, Generate Report or Switch theme..., and indirectly related as Troubleshooting Help or Explore Changelog.
 These options will help with the application but they will also provide you with external sources of information.